 In every day’s news highlights, you can see many data breach incidents.
 These incidents are not restricted only to smaller or medium-sized organisations.
 Recently, you probably have noticed that data breach kept on hitting the large organisations and Marriott cyberattack is in the same inventory now.
-Personal data of more than 500m people, including credit card details, passport numbers and date of birth has been hacked.
+Personal data of more than 500m people, including credit card details, passport numbers, and date of birth has been hacked.
 Many are regarding this mishap as s “colossal” hack of Marriott International.

 The company said reservations at its Starwood properties, which include the Sheraton Grand Park Lane and Le Méridien Piccadilly in London and the Sheraton Grand in Edinburgh, had been affected by the incident.
 The first breach was identified in Starwood reservation for guests in the US on 8 September.
 The president of Marriott International, Arne Sorenson, tried to cover the situation by saying, “We deeply regret this incident happened.
 We fell short of what our guests deserve and what we expect of ourselves.
-We are doing everything we can to support our guests, and using lessons learned to be better moving forward.”
+We are doing everything we can to support our guests, and using lessons to better moving forward.”

 The fact which spiced up the situation: Marriott cyberattack of 500m guests linked to Chinese Spy Agency.

 According to the four government officials, they are planning to impose a fine and required investigation on those Chinese hackers working under the intelligence.
 Moreover, these four officials demanded to keep their names hidden.
-As a result, Trump administration decided to derestrict the reports to cancel the effect in case the hackers reveal the identity of US government officials.
+As a result, the Trump administration decided to derestrict the reports to cancel the effect in case the hackers reveal the identity of US government officials.

 Marriott’s Revolutionary Steps to rebrand its name and prestige

 The most admirable fact after this incident was, Marriott stayed strong and didn’t bend the knee to this massive cyber hacking.
-Marriott international proclaimed a loyal program to replace the ongoing loyalty brands after the data breach.
+Therefore, Marriott international proclaimed a loyal program to replace the ongoing loyalty brands after the data breach.
 They named the new program Marriott Bonvoy, and it will replace current loyalty brands: Marriott Rewards, The Ritz-Carlton Rewards, and Starwood Preferred Guest.
-This restructuring was considered as the second rebranding since April 2018, when Marriott integrated the Starwood Hotels and Resorts worldwide.
+This restructuring considered as the second rebranding since April 2018, when Marriott integrated Starwood Hotels and Resorts worldwide.

 No Threat – No Fret